top of page

 Student Editor

-Alyssa Politi is a sophomore honors student majoring in media studies: journalism and minoring in business administration at Mercy College.
-She serves as Student Government’s Director of Communications for her student body as well as the Global Honors Program Assistant and an Honors Student Council Officer of her college.
-She was awarded by Mercy College in May of 2022 the Quill Award which honored her outstanding achievement in Radio Journalism, and was also published in their literary journal, Red Hyacinth.
-When not using her journalism skills for communicative leadership, Alyssa serves as Mercy College’s CEO Club Social Media Marketing Officer and interns at a renowned hospital in her city, St. John’s Riverside Hospital, in PR and Marketing, to utilize her marketing skills from business administration.
-In her free time, Alyssa can be found taking up modeling, acting, and working as a makeup artist, which allowed her to start her own blog entitled, The Beauty Times.
+Alyssa Politi is a junior honors student majoring in media studies: journalism and minoring in business administration at Mercy University.
+She serves as the Managing Editor of her University's newspaper, The Impact, the Student Government’s Director of Communications, the Global Honors Program Assistant, and an Honors Student Council Officer.
+She was awarded by Mercy University with the Outstanding Junior Award, multiple Quill Awards that honored her outstanding achievements in journalism, radio, and acting, and was also published in Mercy's literary journal, Red Hyacinth.
+When not using her journalism skills for communicative leadership, Alyssa serves as Mercy's CEO Club Marketing Director to utilize her marketing skills from business administration.
+In her free time, Alyssa can be found taking up modeling, acting, photography, and micro-influencing on social media.
 Alyssa’s time on the Illuminate Editorial Board has allowed her to strengthen other writers’ work as well as her own writing.
-She aspires to continue making Dean’s List as she graduates from Mercy College in 2025 and attend graduate school for journalism.
+She aspires to continue making the Dean’s List as she graduates from Mercy University in 2024 and attend graduate school for journalism.

 Tanya